BairagiSaurabh/Cancer-Diagnosis/README.md

 An abnormal protein can cause cells to multiply uncontrollably and become cancerous.
 A mutation may be beneficial, harmful, or neutral.
 This depends where in the gene the change occurs.

 In this project, I have made a model which takes the features 'Gene', 'Variation' and with the help of clinical evidence (text data) it predicts the Cancer class.
-The dataset contains 9 different types of classes and since in medical domain it is important to reduce false negatives, I have used the "F2 Score" metric to evaluate the model performance.
+The dataset contains 9 different types of classes and since in medical domain it is important to reduce false negatives, I have used the "Recall" metric to evaluate the model performance.
+The dataset is an imbalanced one and hence I have used the "class_weights" as the additional parametre to give weightage to target class and hence have used the models which support the parametre (class_weights)

-I have used various methods to vectorize both categorical and text data to get high F2 score and also used multiple models to see the best one!
+I have used various methods to vectorize both categorical and text data to get high Recall and also used multiple models to see the best one!

 ## Acknowledgements